Vignesh6v/ML-Classifiers/README.md

-# NaiveBayes
+# ML Classifiers

+Naive Bayes Classifier for Insult/ Not Insult data.
+Used both,
+1. Mutlinomial Naive Bayes
-Mutlinomial and Bernoulli Naive Bayes using scikit-learn Python
+2. Bernoulli Naive Bayes

+Preprocessing + Random Forest for Moive review
+* Preprocessing with nltk library.
+Removing stopwords
+* 100 desicion trees were used to in the Random Forest